-1. Subscribe to The Dio Log (diocesan email newsletter) so that you will receive information about upcoming events.
+1. Subscribe to The Dio Log (diocesan email newsletter) so that you will receive information about what's happening around the diocese.

 The Episcopal Church Foundation (ECF) Vital Practices offers great resources for you!

 1. Here is the Vital Practices website where you can subscribe to their mailings.

 2. Here are some free, online webinars from ECF Vital Practices - including Vestry Orientation and Senior Warden’s Ministry: Mission Impossible?.